paulo-trigo/GetClean_CourseProject/readme.md

 ##### The "tidy" dataset main differences (regarding the original "UCI-HAR-Dataset") are:

-* this "tidy" dataset only includes features about measurements on the mean and standard deviation for each measurement
+a. this "tidy" dataset only includes features about measurements on the mean and standard deviation for each measurement

-* this "tidy" dataset two additional features: 'subject' and 'activity'
+b. this "tidy" dataset two additional features: 'subject' and 'activity'

-* all those "measurements features" are aggregated by 'subject' and 'activity' and the average (of each group) is represented as each example (row) of the dataset
+c. all those "measurements features" (cf. item a) are aggregated by 'subject' and 'activity' (cf. item b) and the average (of each group) is represented as an example (row) of the dataset

 #### *Additional information:*